Parliament of Singapore: Assent to bills by the President

 Before a bill officially becomes law, the president must assent to it.
-The president exercises this constitutional function in accordance with Cabinet's advice and does not act in his personal discretion; thus, except in certain instances described below, he may not refuse to assent to bills that have been validly passed by Parliament.
+The president exercises this constitutional function in accordance with Cabinet's advice and does not act in their personal discretion; thus, except in certain instances described below, they may not refuse to assent to bills that have been validly passed by Parliament.
 The words of enactment in Singapore statutes are: "Be it enacted by the President with the advice and consent of the Parliament of Singapore, as follows:".

-The president may act in his discretion in withholding assent to any of the following types of bills passed by Parliament:
+The president may act in their discretion in withholding assent to any of the following types of bills passed by Parliament: